 Organic Brown Mustard Sprouting Seeds are a source of selenium, a nutrient which has been shown to possibly help support the respiratory system, tissue growth and healthy androgen and inflammation responses.
 They also qualified as a source of magnesium.
 Like selenium, magnesium has been shown to possibly support healthy blood pressure levels and deep sleep patterns.
 In addition, it may support a healthy sensory response and healthy heart.

-In addition to being mineral rich, brown mustard seeds contain plentiful amounts of phytonutrients called glucosinolates.
+In addition to being mineral rich, non-GMO brown mustard sprouting seeds contain plentiful amounts of phytonutrients called glucosinolates.
 The seeds also contain myrosinase enzymes that can break apart the glucosinolates into other phytonutrients called isothiocyanates.
-The isothiocyanates in mustard seed (and other Brassicas) have been repeatedly studied for their anti-cancer effects.
-In animal studies - and particularly in studies involving the gastrointestinal tract and colorectal cancer - intake of isothiocyanates has been shown to inhibit growth of existing cancer cells and to be protective against the formation of such cells.
+The isothiocyanates in mustard seed (and other Brassicas) have been repeatedly studied for their ability to possibly support a healthy immune response.